-Website owner may try to get protected from DDoS by his own means, installing protection software on the server, but in most of the cases this won't yield any positive results.
-The lack of success in protecting one's own infrastructure from DDoS is caused by the fact that the traffic may simply not be able to react the filtering devices and software - the attack can paralyze the network channels of both the victims and their service providers long before encountering any means of protection.
+Website owner may try to get protected from a DDoS attack by his own means, installing protection software on the server, but in most of the cases this won't yield any positive results.
+The lack of success in protecting one's own infrastructure from a DDoS attack is caused by the fact that the traffic may simply not be able to react the filtering devices and software - the attack can paralyze the network channels of both the victims and their service providers long before encountering any means of protection.

 Who may be the first to be called for help by DDoS victims?
 Usually the first thing that website owners do is ask their hosting providers for protection from the attacks.
-In case the hosting provider's network infrastructure includes specialized systems for DDoS mitigation, the protection from attacks on specific network layers can be effective.
+In case the hosting provider's network infrastructure includes specialized systems for DDoS attacks mitigation, the protection from attacks on specific network layers can be effective.
 However in case a large-scale attack occurs, the hosting provider's may not handle it as hoster's networks are not designed to withstand extreme stress and usually aren't ready for a sudden impact of malicious traffic.
 The website owner in such case may receive a message similar to the following one: "A DDoS attack was detected on the XXXX.com domain which is on your account.
 The domain was suspended because of the attack causing emergency situation on the server where it was hosted, and it wouldn't possible to stabilize the server operation unless your application was stopped".
 This message was actually received by one of our then-future customers.

-The Qrator network is designed and built to operate under constant pressure of a large number of DDoS attacks.
+The Qrator Labs network is designed and built to operate under constant pressure of a large number of DDoS attacks.
 The nodes of the network are connected to the channels of the largest mainline Internet service providers of United States, Russia, Eastern and Western Europe, Southeast Asia.
 This means that, unlike hosting providers’ networks (especially ones that provide virtual hosting), our network is able to handle extreme loads and the attack on one of our customer’s domains won’t affect the performance of other domains in any way.

 The connection process goes as follows: